core-wg/core-responses/draft-bormann-core-responses.md

 address, so the token name space is shared by all nodes joined to that multicast address.
-The assumption for multicast responses is that, for each multicast group, there is some form of management for the token space (and the port number) that everyone can participate that needs to join that multicast group; the specific form of management is out of the scope of this specification.
+The assumption for multicast responses is that, for each multicast group, there is some form of management for the token space (and the port number) that everyone can participate in that needs to join that multicast group; the specific form of management is out of the scope of this specification.
 Note that this means that multicast responses MUST NOT be sent to unmanaged multicast addresses such as